Aasim-A/scrollEOF.nvim/README.md

   insert_mode = false,
   -- List of filetypes to disable scrollEOF for. disabled_filetypes = {},
-  -- List of modes to disable scrollEOF for. see https://neovim.io/doc/user/builtin.html#mode() for available modes. disabled_modes = {},
+  -- List of modes to disable scrollEOF for. see https://neovim.io/doc/user/builtin.html#mode() disabled_modes = {},
 })
 ```